preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 Create a new variation
 -----------------------
-Note that you can use Variations for a lot of implementations, not just languages, even if language versions of a page probably is the most common.
+Note that you can use variations for a lot of implementations, not just languages, even if language versions of a page probably is the most common.

 Do the following to create a new variation (you have to scroll down to the end of the list):